SensibleRails/sensible_rails_starter_template/README.md

-# SensibleRails - Starter Template
+# SensibleRails - Rails 7 Starter Template

-SensibleRails is template to help you bootstrap a new Ruby on Rails application and focus on development.
+SensibleRails is Rails 7 template to help you bootstrap a new Ruby on Rails application and focus on development.

 ___